 The criteria for Attendance Allowance is all about the extent of the disability.
 The way your physical or mental disablement affects your circumstances determines the rate:

-Providing your age is 65 years or older you meet the Attendance Allowance eligibility criteria if any or all the following apply:
+Providing you have reached the State Pension age, you will meet the Attendance Allowance eligibility criteria if any or all the following apply to your circumstances:

 The general criteria for Attendance Allowance means your care needs or disability must be severe enough for you to need: